Home / Know Your Rights / Louisiana

 Does Louisiana cap HOA fines?

-No. Louisiana sets no statutory dollar cap on HOA fines.
-Unlike Florida (which caps fines at $1,000 under §720.305) or Virginia (which caps fines at $50 per offense), Louisiana relies on your declaration and bylaws to govern fine amounts under the Homeowners Association Act.
+No. Louisiana sets no statutory dollar cap on HOA fines under the new Planned Community Act — unlike Florida ($1,000 under §720.305) or Virginia ($50 per offense under §55.1-1819).
+Fine authority comes from your declaration and bylaws.
 Any fine must be expressly authorized by your governing documents — if the HOA is charging more than what the CC&Rs authorize, that fine is not enforceable.

 Is there a state agency for HOA complaints in Louisiana?

 Louisiana does not have a dedicated state agency that oversees HOAs.
 Unlike Florida (DBPR), Arizona (ADRE), or Colorado (DORA), Louisiana homeowners have no government body specifically tasked with investigating HOA complaints.
-Your options are: (1) File a complaint with the Louisiana Attorney General's Office consumer protection division; (2) Contact the Louisiana Real Estate Commission for guidance; (3) File in Louisiana small claims court (up to $5,000 in most jurisdictions) or civil district court.
+Your options are: (1) Louisiana AG Consumer Protection (ag.louisiana.gov); (2) Louisiana Real Estate Commission for guidance; (3) Louisiana small claims court (limits vary by parish — Justice of the Peace courts up to ~$5,000, City/Parish courts may be higher); (4) Louisiana District Court for larger disputes.

 How does Louisiana being a civil law state affect my HOA dispute?

-Louisiana is the only US state that operates under a civil law system (derived from the French and Spanish Napoleonic Code) rather than common law.
-In practice, this means: (1) Courts interpret CC&Rs based strictly on the text of the documents rather than applying judge-made common law principles; (2) Legal precedents from other states may not apply in Louisiana HOA disputes; (3) Louisiana courts look to the Louisiana Civil Code for interpretive guidance rather than common law contract principles.
-If you are facing an HOA dispute in Louisiana, consult a Louisiana attorney familiar with the civil code framework — advice from attorneys in other states may not accurately reflect Louisiana law.
+Louisiana is the only US state that operates under a civil law system (derived from French and Spanish Napoleonic Code) rather than common law.
+In practice: (1) Courts interpret CC&Rs based strictly on the text rather than judge-made common law principles; (2) Legal precedents from other states may not apply in Louisiana HOA disputes; (3) Louisiana courts look to the Louisiana Civil Code for interpretive guidance.
+This makes textual compliance by your HOA especially important — any deviation from the exact language of your governing documents is a stronger defense in Louisiana than in most other states.

 ⚖️